Canali

 Canali is an Italian luxury menswear brand founded in 1934.

 History

 Canali was founded in 1934 by the Canali brothers Giovanni, a fabric magnate, and Giacomo, a tailor.

 In the 1950s, the ownership of Canali passed on to the second generation of the family.
 In the 1970s, Canali was the first Italian tailor to introduce mechanised cutting machines.
 In 1980, 50% of its sales were international.

 In 2007, the company abandoned its family-managed policy.

-In 2009, Canali released a bandhgala suit for the Indian market, the only "indigenization" ever in the brand's products.
 In 2010, New York Yankees pitcher Mariano Rivera was the spokesmodel for a Canali advertisement campaign, the first time the brand used an athlete for advertising purposes.
 In 2014, Canali opened its first store in Spain, in Madrid, and signed a franchise deal with the Spanish company Yusty.
-In 2015, Canali opened a store in Washington DC.
-In December 2015, Canali opened its own online shop for the first time.
+In 2015, Canali opened a store in Washington, DC.
+In December 2015, Canali opened its online shop.